 This Oral Testosterone Product has been produced by the pharmaceutical company, Lipocine, Incorporated, as a means to easily provide patients in need of Testosterone Therapy an effective oral means of medical treatment.

-FDA-Approval is a three-stage process in which the product must prove safety and efficacy through clinical trial.
-The Hormone Therapy has now completed its third stage of clinical trial, and results suggest that the product will be approved by the Food and Drug Administration as a valid treatment for Testosterone Deficiency.
+FDA-Approval is a three-stage process in which the product must prove safety and efficacy through a clinical trial.
+The Hormone Therapy has now completed its third stage of the clinical trial, and results suggest that the product will be approved by the Food and Drug Administration as a valid treatment for Testosterone Deficiency.